digitaledgeit/sass-spacing/README.md

 ```

-See the [@jameslnewell/breakpoints](https://www.npmjs.com/package/@jameslnewell/breakpoints) package for instructions on customising the available breakpoints.
+See the [sass-breakpoints](https://www.npmjs.com/package/sass-breakpoints) package for instructions on customising the available breakpoints.

 ## Change log

 ### v2.0.0

-- changed the default sizes
+- changed the default margin-padding sizes
+- switched from attributes to class names
 - removed support for ComponentJS
-- switched from attributes to classnames

 ### v1.1.1